gustavool1/gustavool1/README.md

 ### Hi there 👋

-📖 - I've been studying full-stack web development at Kenzie Academy Brasil
+📖 - I'm a full stack software developer at Devnology

   <div style='display:inline-block'>
   <a href="https://github.com/gustavool1">